Create memories with some holiday traditions that won’t break the bank

 - Some good conversation starters and wording to communicate this with family: “This year we were thinking it’d be nice to…” “We really want to contribute to a more giving spirit in our family and for our kids…” “We’re all so blessed and don’t want for anything, there’s nothing we need our family to buy us…”

 - Set ground rules: Be honest, Set limit to how much we spend per person, share what the limit is with everyone and stick to it.
 Some people really love to give gifts and that’s ok.
 If they know what the plan is or what the ground rules are, they won’t be offended.

 - You’ve got to sell it!
 There are people who LOVE to shop, and they may want to scale back on the gift-buying slowly.

 - It’s about starting a new tradition as opposed to stopping another (make it about trying something new, not the fact that you disliked the old way or that it wasn’t working)

 - The first year is the most difficult.
 With every year people will get on board more and will love the tradition and freedom from spending.

 - Most people say they really appreciate it and like it more than the old way of spend, spend, spend.

 - Compromise and flexibility are paramount, and a sense of humor doesn’t hurt either.

-Related blog post: How to Tackle the Holiday Season without Busting Your Budget
+Need more ideas or a way to tie this all to your budget.
+Read this related blog post: How to Tackle the Holiday Season without Busting Your Budget.